garret45/EthicalShoping/README.md

 Ethical wiki section:
 This would ideally be a layout that would give people the rundown on the most important factors about the origin and effect of a particular product.
 For example, where applicalble, things like:
-+health concerns
+*health concerns
-+Use of ethical labour
+*Use of ethical labour
-+Environmental concerns
+*Environmental concerns
-+political bias
+*political bias
-+Ingredients
+*Ingredients
-+Legal Terms of service agreements
+*Legal Terms of service agreements
-+Growing regon
+*Growing regon
-+Pollutants
-+Privacy
-+Security
+*Pollutants
+*Privacy
+*Security
+*Affiliation to companies of controversy
-+and so on...
+*and so on...

 This information would be filled in by users and wpuld be sorted or ranked by the interction of others users.
 There are some places on the web that do a better at group moderation than others.